desihub/specsim/docs/config.rst

 has no code dependencies on DESI software and makes no hardcoded assumptions that are specific to DESI.
 Instead, any fiber spectrograph and observing conditions can be configured.
-Several configurations are included with the code distribution and described below.
+Several configurations are included with the code distribution (under ``specsim/data/config/``) and described below.
 New configurations are straightforward to create using these examples as templates.

 This document provides a user-oriented view of configuration, and focuses on the tasks of interpreting end editing configuration files.
 For a